-The emails are beginning to come in from those of you who were gifted a pig for Christmas and we are busy allocating weaners to people and provisionally planning our 2012 delivery runs.
+The emails are beginning to come in from those of you who were gifted a pig for Christmas and we are busy allocating weaners to people.

-Well our last orders before Christmas have all been delivered, including a number of suckling/spit roast pigs for some special events.
-We even managed a visit to Camden Market after the London delivery run for a spot of Christmas shopping in the evening!
+Well our last orders before Christmas have all been supplied, including a number of suckling/spit roast pigs for some special events.
+We even managed a visit to Camden Market after a London delivery run for a spot of Christmas shopping in the evening!

 The piggies are now all in the barn out of the worst of the weather.
 They're mostly eating piggy-cake - a mixture of waste pancakes and a cereal based meal.
 Fruit and Veg has been a bit slim - when the weathers cold it doesn't go off as quickly - good for those selling it but not so good for us and our piggies.

 The sheep in their thick wooly coats are stopping outside, they are not due to lamb until 1st April when we hope the sun will be shining and the Spring grass growing nicely.